-SIGMA DELTA PI This national Spanish honorary recognizes those who seek to attain excellence in the study of the Spanish language and the literature and culture of the Spanish-speaking people.
-Requirements: at least a B- in a class in literature or civilization and culture, and a minimum grade-point average of 3.000 in all Spanish courses taken.
-The candidate must also rank in the top 35 percent of his class (or have a 3.2 minimum grade-point average) and must have completed at least three semesters of college work.
+SIGMA DELTA PI This national Spanish honorary recognizes those who seek to attain excellence in the study of the language, literature, and culture of Spain and Latin America.
+Requirements: at least a B- in a literature or a civilization and culture course offered by the Hillsdale College Spanish Department and a minimum grade-point average of 3.0 in all Spanish courses taken.
+The candidate must also rank in the top 35 percent of his or her class (or have a 3.2 minimum grade-point average) and must have completed at least three semesters of college work.

 SIGMA PI SIGMA This national honor society for physics has more than 400 active chapters.
 One purpose of Sigma Pi Sigma is to encourage and recognize high scholarship and achievement in physics.
 Sigma Pi Sigma uses common interests in physics to build fellowship among members.
 Another goal is that of service, so that members will help others who are striving to learn physics.
-Qualifications for membership are (1) a standing in the top third of the applicant's college class; (2) 36 or more hours of college credit; (3) completion of three physics classes required for the major; and (4) a grade-point average of 3.000 or greater in physics classes.
+Qualifications for membership are (1) a standing in the top third of the applicant's college class; (2) 36 or more hours of college credit; (3) completion of three physics classes required for the major; and (4) a grade-point average of 3.0 or greater in physics classes.
 Sigma Pi Sigma is the honor society part of the more general organization, Student Physics Society (SPS).

 SIGMA ZETA Founded in 1925, Sigma Zeta is a national science and mathematics honorary.
 The purposes of the society are (1) to encourage and foster the attainment of a knowledge of the sciences, and (2) to recognize the attainment of high scholarship among members.
-To be eligible for election to membership in the Alpha Psi chapter, a student must have completed 25 semester hours with an average of at least 3.000, have completed a minimum of 15 semester hours in the sciences with at least a 3.000 grade-point average, and have a science or mathematics major (including pre-med).
+To be eligible for election to membership in the Alpha Psi chapter, a student must have completed 25 semester hours with an average of at least 3.0, have completed a minimum of 15 semester hours in the sciences with at least a 3.0 grade-point average, and have a science or mathematics major (including pre-med).